 Fast-forward to the late 1950's, when a certain Professor Tribini, one of the most popular entertainers in Denmark, had a vision: having a taste for frivolity, the wise and merry Professor conceived of an annual event that would promote the wonder of Christmas in the merry, merry month of ....
 July?
 Even those who thought very highly of Tribini thought him mad when he simply described the concept.
 But Tribini was nothing if not determined.
 His idea was to assemble Santa Clauses and their associates from all over the world for an annual three-day festival where frolic, merriment and determining the day when Santa would deliver his presents --- Christmas Eve, of course --- would be among the main items of each day.

-Nearly six decades later, that single vision has blossomed into one of Denmark's --- and the world's --- most endearing and most endurable holiday traditions: the World Santa Claus Congress, held on the grounds of Bakken, the world's oldest-existing and oldest continuously-operational amusement park, located in the village of Klampenbourg, near the capital city of Copenhagen.
+Now, some six decades later, that vision has blossomed into one of Denmark's --- and the world's --- most endearing and most endurable holiday traditions: the World Santa Claus Congress, held on the grounds of Bakken, the world's oldest-existing and oldest continuously-operational amusement park, located in the village of Klampenbourg, near the capital city of Copenhagen.
 Since 1996, however, the Congress, currently co-organized by the Bakken staff and the Danish Santa Claus Guild, has developed an additional tradition.
 Here, Santas from the host country of Denmark assemble one day before the Congress is officially declared open, so that das Dansk Julemands Laug can stage its annual Convention, at Santa's Moot in the Elfwood area of Bakken.
 Elfwood is the site of the Santa obstacle course competition, which takes place during the Congress; here, too, the huge Christmas tree is always fully decorated --- and, as one might expect, the Jolly One is in residence year 'round.

 At each year's World Santa Claus Congress, a prime highlight is the selection and coronation of the "Santa of the Year," a prominent Danish-born celebrity, political figure, or person with specific ties to Denmark, who has demonstrated the performance of good works achieved over the preceding 12 months.
 In 2009, the Guild and the Bakken team bestowed the Santa of the Year honor upon a key member of the Danish Royal Family: Countess Camilla of Rosenborg, whom the Guild had honored in recognition of her efforts on behalf of children across Denmark who were suffering from cancer.